facephi/sdk-mobile-documentation/react_versioned_docs/version-2.0.0/Selphid_Component.md

 **type:** *boolean*

-This property configures the widget to return the full image from the camera that was used to capture the document:
+This property configures the component to return the full image from the camera that was used to capture the document:

 -   rawFrontDocument: Front image of the raw document.